ka-moamoa/facebit-ios/README.md

 # MacOS App
 ## Running macOS Application (No XCode- Release)

-* Download the latest version hosted [here](https://nuwildcat-my.sharepoint.com/:f:/g/personal/bry4768_ads_northwestern_edu/Emgr5TQZ8cNErO6qYIV2aekBzwq1hjrX_bgnD944xHSVkg?e=wGTVVs) (Requires Northwestern Office 365 auth).
+* Download the latest version from the Releases section of this repository.
-* Extract the app file and run it.
     * May require security permission.
 System Preferences->Security & Privacy->General->Allow Applications

 ## Running MacOS Application (XCode - Development)
-1. On macOS 11, download the latest version of XCode from the AppStore
+1. On macOS 11+, download the latest version of XCode from the AppStore
 2. Clone this repository
 3. Open `app/FaceBit Companion.xcode.proj` in XCode
 4. Update the app signing to your Apple Id